FuLLeNN/FuLLeNN/README.md

 - 👥 Looking for an interesting job in the IT area

-- 🎟️ I will be uploading some projects soon
+- 🎟️ Developing some projects

 ## Skills
 - 👨‍💻 JavaScript, PHP, Java, HTML, CSS